JoTioTech/node-red-bj-parser/README.md

 	- ATR: <MASK_EXP> <BIN>
 	- convert binary in ranges specified by mask to ascii string
 	- WARN: alway pick length in mask divisible by 8
-- setCustomVar
-	- RET: <INT>
-	- ATR: <STRING> <INT>
-	- set custom variable to given integer value
-	- as of 13.6 2024 only variables with names `custom1`, `custom2`, `custom3` are supported
-	- NOTE: as custom variables are internally stored in global scope they will not be cleared after each message
 - clearArray
 	- RET: <0>
 	- ATR: <STRING>